 We can see a few interesting things here.
 We see the 2nd harmonic is lower than what it was in the reference test (-117dBc vs -114dBc).
 Since the pre-amplifier sends out a BAL signal to the EMU even if its input is SE, this can explain why we see lower distortion here than in the reference measurement.
 However, this means that we cant say for sure if this -117dBc (~0.00014%) is generated by the pre-amplifier or the EMU.
 Next, we see that the 3rd harmonic is slightly higher than what it was in the reference measurement.
 However, when correcting for the transfer function of the notch filter, the 3rd harmonic is still at <-132dBc, which means its <0.000025% of the fundamental 1Khz tone.

 Next, I re-did the same test, but this time I’ve disengaged the “GND input” switch of the pre-amplifier.
 Since the oscillator is floating, and sees a balanced impedance at the input of the pre-amplifier, this means the input is now an approximation of a BAL source.
-This will obviously make the measurement more sensitive to coupling of external CM noises, but for this test it is okas we are interested in harmonics only.
+This will obviously make the measurement more sensitive to coupling of external CM noises, but for this test it is ok as we are interested in harmonics only.

-We can see a both increased noise coupling as expected, and that the harmonic distortion drops even further by an additional 3dB.
+We can see both an increased noise coupling as expected, and that the harmonic distortion drops even further by an additional 3dB.
 Therefore I am confident that the distortion of the pre-amplifier, even at a 2Vrms input (maximum designed swing at this range) is <0.0001% at 1KHz.

 This one is a bit of a problem to do properly now, due to the high gain and input impedance.
 The high input impedance makes it very susceptible to external coupling, while the high gain means that whatever couples into the input will be greatly amplified.
 Therefore, some of the experiments I did (such as measuring thermal noise of resistors) are fairly noisy due to external coupling.